Ramsey numbers of ordered graphs: Ordered Ramsey numbers for specific classes of graphs

-For ordered cycles, the first nontrivial case is $C_4$ which has three possible orderings up to isomorphism.
-See Figure~\ref{figC4}.
-In the following, we determine the ordered Ramsey numbers for all orderings of $C_4$.
+The smallest cycle whose ordered Ramsey numbers are nontrivial to determine is $C_4$.
+There are three pairwise nonisomorphic orderings of $C_4$; see Figure~\ref{fig4_C4}.
+We determine the ordered Ramsey number of each of the three orderings of $C_4$.

-\begin{proposition} We have \begin{enumerate} \item $\Ro((C_4,\prec_A);2) = 14$, \item $\Ro((C_4,\prec_B);2) =10$, \item $11 \le \Ro((C_4,\prec_C);2) \le 13$. \end{enumerate} \end{proposition}
+\begin{proposition} We have \begin{enumerate} \item[{\rm 1)}] $\Ro((C_4,\prec_A)) = 14$, \item[{\rm 2)}] $\Ro((C_4,\prec_B)) =10$, \item[{\rm 3)}] $\Ro((C_4,\prec_C)) =11$. \end{enumerate} \end{proposition}

-\begin{proof} The lower bounds follow from the colorings presented in Figure~\ref{figC4LowBounds}, thus it remains to show the upper bounds for each ordering.
-Suppose that $\mathcal{K}_N$ is an ordered complete graph with 2-colored edges (red and blue) where $N$ is relevant to each case.

-\begin{enumerate} \item This result is implied by more general statement, Theorem~\ref{thmRamseyCycles}, which is proved bellow. \item Assume for a contradiction that $\mathcal{K}_{10}$ does not contain a monochromatic copy of $(C_4,\prec_B)$.
-That is, no two vertices of $\mathcal{K}_{10}$ share two right neighbors of the same color.
-We claim that there is no vertex with monochromatic right degree greater than five in the coloring of $\mathcal{K}_{10}$.

-Otherwise there is, without loss of generality, a vertex $v$ with right red degree at least six.
-Let $R$ be the set of the right red neighbors of $v$.
-The leftmost vertex $w$ of $R$ has a blue right degree at least four, as it cannot have more than one red right neighbor in $R$.
-However then the blue neighborhood of $w$ contains a vertex with either red or blue right degree at least two.
-In any case we obtain $(C_4,\prec_B)$.

-Thus every vertex has monochromatic right degree of size at most five.
-From the assumptions, every pair of vertices has at most one common right neighbor in every color.
-Without loss of generality we assume that the first vertex $v_1$ in $\mathcal{K}_{10}$ has a red right degree five and a blue right degree four.

-The second vertex $v_2$ in $\mathcal{K}_{10}$ has at most one (right) red neighbor among the red neighbors of $v_1$ and the remaining at least three are its blue neighbors.
-Then the third vertex $v_3$ has at least two common right monochromatic neighbors either with $v_1$ or $v_2$ between these three vertices.
+\begin{proof} We provide colorings showing the lower bounds on a separate webpage~\cite{bckkWeb}.
+We now show the upper bounds.